-The pilot’s name was not givenk as journalists were barred from accessing the airport.
+The pilot’s name was not given as journalists were barred from accessing the airport.

 Yesterday, the airport’s manager Mohammed Karama said: “The control tower noticed the front wheel of the aircraft, Cessna 152, was missing while in the air.
 The male student pilot was advised to fly for two hours to exhaust the fuel due to security reasons.”

-Mr Karama said the pilot was not injured, but was taken to hospital, together with his instructor, for counseling.
+Mr Karama said the pilot was not injured but was taken to hospital, together with his instructor, for counselling.

 He said security teams, fire fighters and medical personnel had already arrived at the airport by the time of the crash-landing.
 Karama said a section of the runway was damaged due to impact that also damaged a part of the aircraft.

 “Aviation investigators are already looking into the incident to establish how the wheel came off.
 We are also happy the airspace was not busy by the time the incident happened; normal operations were not disrupted,” he said.